Akuli/odotdot/docs/importing.md

 `import` takes one string argument and returns a `Library` object.
 The `Library` class is not in the [built-in scope], but you can access it easily with `(get_class (import "something"))` if you need it.

+`export` takes one argument, a block, and it runs that block in a new subscope of its definition scope.
+Then it puts all local variables from the block to both the definition scope and the attributes of the `Library` object that `import` returns.
+Variables defined outside `export` are not added to the `Library` object.

 The string that `import` takes as an argument is treated as a path to a file relative to the location of the file that imports, and without the `.ö` part.